Virtual Machines

 • choose one of the available internal interfaces of your VM and one of the previously created Floating IP that you want to attach to the selected interface on the opened Associate floating IP and click on the ASSOCIATE icon:

-After these steps, the selected Virtual Machine will be publicly available:
+After these steps, the selected virtual machine will be publicly available:

 Now, if you want to close the access from Internet to this VM again, do the following: